tystar86/python_exercises/Tasks/math.md

 ```

 #56.
->Write a Python program to calculate the absolute value of a floating point number.
+>Write a function to calculate the absolute value of a floating point number.

 **Expected Output :**
 ```